 The MASB also supports an amendment to the Open Meetings Act to permit consideration of the sale of real property in closed sessions.

 A-4.01 School Prayer

 The Michigan Association of School Boards opposes governmentally authored or sponsored prayer in the public schools.

 A-4.10 Civil Rights

-The Michigan Association of School Boards strongly supports the U.S. Civil Rights Act and Michigan’s Elliott-Larsen Civil Rights Act and the protection they provide from discrimination for individuals based on religion, race, color, national origin, age, sex, height, weight, familial status and marital status.
-The MASB also believes the U.S. Civil Rights act and the Elliott-Larsen Civil Rights Act should be updated to include sexual orientation and gender identity and expression.
+The Michigan Association of School Boards strongly supports the Elliott-Larsen Civil Rights Act in Michigan and the protection it affords individuals from discrimination based on religion, race, color, national origin, age, sex, sexual orientation, gender identity or expression, height, weight, familial status and marital status.
+The MASB also supports the U.S. Civil Rights Act and urges Federal lawmakers to update it to expressly to include sexual orientation and gender identity and expression.

 A-5.01 Special Education